DM-13-Prod/GoLang-Project/README.md

 # GoLang-Project
-Project for GoLang course from Otus
+Project for GoLang course from Otus.
+CopyBook project in master branch